 The following are the nursing interventions during mammography:

 - Assist with patient positioning.
 Place the patient in a standing or sitting position in front of the X-ray machine, which is adjusted to the level of the breast.
 Place the patient’s arms out of the range of the area to be imaged.

 - Tell the patient that some discomfort may be felt.
 Pain/discomfort may be caused by the pressure required to compress the breast tissue against the X-ray plate.

 - Advise the patient to cooperate completely and follow directions.
-Instruct patient to remain still throughout the procedure since movement produces unreliable results.
-Ask the patient to hold breath while the x-ray films are being taken.
+Instruct the patient to remain still throughout the procedure since movement produces unreliable results.
+Ask the patient to hold breath while the X-ray films are being taken.

 After the procedure

-The nurse should note of the following nursing interventions after:
+The nurse should note the following nursing interventions:

 - Provide information about the availability of the results.
 Inform the patient a report of the findings will be given to the requesting physician, who will discuss the results with the patient.